IGAWorksDev/dfinery-android-sdk/docs/en/push_notification.md

 - Description : Get the check status value for “Push message exposure while app running” set in the message additional settings of [Dfinery Console](https://console.dfinery.ai/).

 ### Using PushPayload without SDK handling
-Using the `getDfineryPushNotification()` API, you can parse the Extra or RemoteMessage included in the Intent without any SDK handling.
+Using the `getDfineryPushPayload()` API, you can parse the Extra or RemoteMessage included in the Intent without any SDK handling.

 <details open>
   <summary>Java</summary>